 When did Nisyros volcano last erupt?

-The island has a 3-4 km wide caldera, and was constructed within the past 150,000 years, with 3 separate eruptive stages, ranging from explosive and effusive andesitic eruptions to effusive and extrusive dacitic and rhyolitic activity.
-Its coasts are generally rocky or pebbled, but there are also a few sandy beaches (mainly in the northeastern part).
-The volcano is currently active (but not erupting), and fumaroles (openings emitting steam and gases) are found at the craters.
-It has had four historical eruptions, all of which had a VEI of 2.
-Almost all of its eruptions involved phreatic activity.
-The latest eruptive activity was a steam explosion in 1888, after small ash eruptions in 1871 and 1873 and earthquakes are not infrequent.
-A period of seismic unrest in 1996-1997 led an international team of scientist to initiate monitoring of the volcanic unrest in the European Union sponsored Geowarn project.
-The entire volcanic complex includes the seafloor between Nisyros and Kos, the island of Gyali, and a part of Kos island.
+The caldera of Nisyros volcano is 3-4 km wide and was formed through the past 160,000 years with 3 separate eruptive stages.
+It is currently active but not erupting, and fumaroles are found at the craters.
+It has had 4 eruptions during history, all of which had a VEI (Volcanic Explosivity Index) of 2.
+The latest eruptive activity was a steam explosion in 1888, after small ash eruptions in 1871 and 1873.
+Earthquakes are not infrequent in the area.
+The entire volcanic complex includes the seafloor between Nisyros and Kos, as well as the island of Gyali.

 The villages of Nisyros

 You will find quaint little villages in Nisyros worth visiting scattered around the island.
 Mandraki, the main port, and Nikia in the mountains inland are the most picturesque villages of Nisyros.
 Both have a beautiful traditional architecture and a relaxing atmosphere.
 From Nikia you will have an outstanding view of the volcano, while Mandraki the biggest town on the island is the centre of most activities.

 Where is Nisyros island?